stealth/psc/README.md

 On *BSD*, you need to install *GNU make* and invoke `gmake` instead.

-On *OSX*, you need to install *OpenSSL* and declare the apropriate installation path inside the `Makefile` and type `make`.
+On *OSX*, you need to install *OpenSSL* and declare the appropriate installation path inside the `Makefile` and type `make`.

 On *Linux*, PSC will use *Unix98* pseudo terminals, on other systems it will use *POSIX*